Best Small Dogs That Don’t Bark Much

 Before choosing a small dog because you hope it will be quiet, ask yourself:

-- Are you choosing based on size alone, or on actual barking tendency and temperament?
+- Are you choosing based on size alone, or actual barking tendency and temperament?

 - Do you live in an apartment, condo, or shared-wall home where noise matters more?